raisedevs/flasher/README.md

-# Raise.dev Firmware Flasher
+# Raise.dev Firmware Flasher (archived ☠️)

-Raise's ESP32 and ESP8266 firmware flasher cross-platform Qt desktop application for flashing ESP8266s and ESP32s from the Raise.dev Console.
+This was Raise's ESP32 and ESP8266 firmware flasher cross-platform Qt desktop application for flashing ESP8266s and ESP32s from the Raise.dev Console.

-**Note: unless a Raise.dev cofounder has invited you to join the Raise.dev Console, you can only use this for serial port monitoring (for now).**

 ## Building and Developing (on macOS)